-Many startups proudly say, “we’re FDA registered!”
+Many startups proudly say, “We’re FDA registered!”

 “Cleared” or “clearance” is reserved for devices that have submitted a successful 510(k) application.
-This covers most class II devices and some class I devices.
+This acknowledgement covers most class II devices and some class I devices.

-“Approved” or “approval” is reserved for devices that have received a successful PMA Class III Pre-market Approval.
+“Approved” or “approval” is reserved for devices that have received a successful PMA Class III Pre-Market Approval.

-De novo requests are “granted”.
+De Novo requests are “granted.”

-If your device is class I, there’s a good chance you don’t need a “clearance” or “approval” from FDA, but you will be subject to “registration” and “listing” when you put your device on the market.
-If your device is class II, you must have a cleared 510(k) or De Novo from FDA before registration and listing occurs.
+If your device is class I, there’s a good chance you don’t need “clearance” or “approval” from the FDA, but you will be subject to “registration” and “listing” when you put your device on the market.
+If your device is class II, you must have a cleared 510(k) or De Novo from the FDA before registration and listing occurs.

-Does registration and listing communicate any approval, clearance, blessing, good-will, thumbs up, or other good feelings from FDA?
+Do registration and listing communicate any approval, clearance, blessing, good-will, thumbs up, or other good feelings from FDA?